WRXTsla/TeslaCamFileServer/README.md

 ```
 at this point the server should auto start at boot time.

-attach the raspberry pi to the car, openup phone tether, and connect the car to the raspap wifi.
+attach the raspberry pi to the car, open up phone tether, and connect the car to the raspap wifi.

 open car browser, and type in http://93.1.1.1:8084